 Many women do not divorce their husbands because they are unable to provide for themselves or their families without the support of their husbands.
 This is particularly true of Islamic Northern Nigeria.
 There, men are the sole providers for their families and women tend to the home and children.

-Statistics have shown that just 0.2% of men and 0.3% of women have gotten a divorce.
-Most couples seek separation instead of a divorce.
-In 2018, there was a 14% increase in separation than in previous years.
+Statistics have shown that just 0.2% of men and 0.3% of women have gotten help from family lawyers to process a divorce.
+In 2018, there was a 14% increase in divorces than in previous years.

 It should be noted, however, that these statistics are based on legal weddings, not traditional weddings.
 Most people in Nigeria have been married traditionally, therefore, you can’t get an exact figure on the divorce rates in Nigeria.